Josh Robinson Studio - Opticon Group 01.jpg

 More projects

-A retired spy plane maintenance technician muses on physics, design, and surveillance.
+A former U-2 spy plane mechanic muses on motorcycles, philosophy, and power.
 (View Project)